 The Tottori Maru arrived at Fusan on November 7, but the 1300 POWs leaving the ship did not disembark until November 8 and were issued new clothing and fur-lined overcoats.
 Those POWs who were too ill to continue the trip to Mukden, Manchuria, remained behind at Fusan.
 Those who died were cremated and had their ashes placed in small white boxes that were sent to Mukden.

 The sub-camp he was assigned to was known as Shenyang, where the POWs worked in either a sawmill or tool shop.
 He was POW #353.
 When they first got there, they lived in dugouts and were later moved to a two-story barracks that were divided into 10 sections.
 Five were on the ground floor and five on the second floor.
-Each section was divided into four double-decked sleeping bays which could sleep eight men each.
-48 POWs slept in each in each section.
+Each section was divided into four double-decked sleeping bays which could sleep eight men each resulting in 48 POWs sleeping in each section.
 The enlisted POW received two thin blankets to cover themselves with at night.
 The officers got one blanket and a mattress.
 The barracks were infested with fleas, lice, and bedbugs.

 For breakfast, they had cornmeal mush and a bun.
 Lunch was maize and beans, and dinner was beans and a bun.
 Since they were underfed, the POWs trapped wild dogs to supplement their meals of soybeans which usually came in the form of soup.
 They continued to trap dogs until, while marching to work, they saw one eating a dead Chinese.